Conformally symmetric traversable wormholes in $f(R,T)$ gravity

-For detailed review of $f(R)$- gravity one may refer to \cite{Houndjo:2011fb}.
+For detailed review of $f(R,T)$- gravity one may refer to \cite{Houndjo:2011fb}.
 In the following, a static wormhole solution have been obtained by Moraes \& Sahoo \cite{Moraes:2017mir}.
-Also, a charged wormholes in $f(R,T)$ gravity has been proposed recently in \cite{Moraes:2017rrv}.
+Also, a charged wormholes in $f(R,T)$ gravity has been proposed recently in \cite{Moraes:2017rrv,Banerjee:2020uyi}.

 The theoretical construction of wormhole geometries lies on the fact that one has a desired metric, which have to solve by fixing the form of the metric potential functions or by using a precise equation of state that relates the pressure with the energy density, and then solve Einstein’s field equations.
 In our work an exact solutions by assuming spherical symmetry and the existence of a \textit{non-static} conformal symmetry have been studied in an alignment of systematic approach that was considered previously by Boehmer \textit{et al} \cite{Boehmer:2007rm,Boehmer:2007md}.
 The study of conformal symmetry gives a natural link between geometry and matter through the Einstein field equations.
 It is for this reason the vector $\xi$ has been specified as the generator of this conformal symmetry, then the metric $g$ is conformally mapped onto itself along $\xi$, which is interpreted into the following relationship